NiklasTiede/NiklasTiede/README.md

   My name is Niklas and I am a chemist who really enjoys to dive into code.
 I discovered the world of coding just recently and now I'm swinging, as you might be, the virtual hammer on the never-ending quest for building things.
 I'm grateful for the amazing work of you guys and this terrific community!
 </p>

-- :seedling: Currently I'm learning Java! ☕️
+- :seedling: Currently I'm learning Javascript! ☕️

 <!-- - 🚧 Furthermore, I'm working on a [Python Wrapper for a COVID-19 API](https://github.com/NiklasTiede/COVID19-API-PythonClient). -->